SwiftGen/SwiftGen/Documentation/ConfigFile.md

 # SwiftGen Configuration File

-In order to avoid invoking SwiftGen manually multiple times — one for each subcommand — and having to remember each arguments to pass every time, you can instead use a YAML configuration file to configure everything.

-Simply create a YAML file named `swiftgen.yml` at the root of your repository with the structure described below, then just run `swiftgen` (without any argument).
+SwiftGen expects you to have a `swiftgen.yml` configuration file at the root of your repository, to specify which files to parse, what template to use, and where to write the generated files.

+## Creating a Config file

+To create your configuration file, you can use the **`swiftgen config init`** command.

+This will create (and open) an example configuration file that you can use for inspiration, with some typical entries commented out.
+All you have to do is to then uncomment the parts of the config that you need, adapt them to your project, and/or copy&paste the examples to add configuration for additional parsers.

+You can of course also create the `swiftgen.yml` configuration file manually from scratch, using the text editor of your choice.
+The file is just regular a YAML _(note: JSON, being a subset of YAML, is also supported)_

-> For more options (using a different file, checking your config file for errors…), see further below.
+For more options (like using a file at another path or with another name, checking your config file for errors, …), see further below.

 ## Configuration File Format